 Whether you're working with a cream or a liquid, the general rule of thumb is to start from your ends and work your way up.
 Because your ends are the area of oldest growth, they're more exposed to the elements and often need a little more love than your mid-lengths and roots.

 How much leave-in conditioner should I apply?

-This depends on the length, thickness, and particular style you're after, but in general, we recommend starting with one to two pumps (or, a quarter-sized amount), seeing how your hair absorbs it, and then layering on more if needed.
+This depends on the length, thickness, and particular style you're after, but in general, we recommend starting with one to two pumps, seeing how your hair absorbs it, and then layering on more if needed.
 Remember, it's always easier to add product if you need it, rather than applying too much initially and having to rinse it out.